Augmented Index and Quantum Streaming Algorithms for DYCK(2): Key Technical Tools

-For the induction step, the case of even and odd $i$'s are proven similarly; we focus on even $i$'s.
-Assume the result holds for $i-1$, we show it also holds for $i$ by the following chain of inequalities, which are explained below:
+For the induction step (with~$i \ge 2$), the case of even and odd $i$'s are proven similarly; we focus on even $i$'s.
+Assuming that Eq.~(\ref{eq:indodd}) holds for $i-1$, we show Eq.~(\ref{eq:indeven}) holds for $i$ by the following chain of inequalities which are explained below:

 The first step is by the triangle inequality.
-In the second step, we used the unitary invariance of $\fh$ along with the definition of $h_i$ for the first term, and along with the property that $V_{i-1}^{A_i}$ and $U_{i, y^{\prime }}^{B_{i-1} C_{i-1} \rightarrow B_i C_i}$ act on distinct registers for the second term.
-The next step is by the triangle inequality, and the last by Eq.~(\ref{eq:eqodd}) for one term, and by Eq.~(\ref{eq:indodd}) and the induction hypothesis for the other term. \end{proof}
+In the second step, we used the unitary invariance of $\fh$ along with the definition of $h_i$ for the first term, and with the property that $V_{i-1}^{A_i}$ and $U_{i, y^{\prime }}^{B_{i-1} C_{i-1} \rightarrow B_i C_i}$ act on disjoint sets of registers for the second term.
+The next step follows by the triangle inequality.
+The last step is by Eq.~(\ref{eq:eqodd}) for the second term, and by the induction hypothesis (Eq.~(\ref{eq:indodd})) for the third term. \end{proof}